Asian markets cheer U.S.-Mexico trade deal

 Hong Kong’s Hang Seng index gained 0.6 percent while Chinese stocks were more subdued.
 Shanghai’s SSE Composite index held steady and the blue-chip CSI300 index slipped 0.1 percent.

-The United States and China held two days of talks last week without a major breakthrough as their trade war escalated with the activation of another round of dueling tariffs on $16 billion of each country’s goods.
+The United States and China held two days of talks last week without a major breakthrough as their trade war escalated with the activation of another round of duelling tariffs on $16 billion of each country’s goods.

 Investors will also stay focused on U.S. economic data with consumer confidence figures due later in the day and the latest estimate for second-quarter gross domestic product expected on Wednesday.